 Your vehicle has been built with an improved engine coolant (antifreeze) that allows extended maintenance intervals.
-This engine coolant (antifreeze) can be used up to 5 Years or 104,000 miles (169 000 km) before replacement.
+This engine coolant (antifreeze) can be used up to ten years or 150,000 miles (240,000 km) before replacement.
 To prevent reducing this extended maintenance period, it is important that you use the same engine coolant (antifreeze) throughout the life of your vehicle.

-Please review these recommendations for using Hybrid Organic Additive Technology (HOAT) engine coolant (antifreeze).
+Please review these recommendations for using Organic Additive Technology (OAT) engine coolant (antifreeze).
 When adding engine coolant (antifreeze):

-• The manufacturer recommends using MOPAR® Antifreeze/ Coolant 5-Year/100,000 Mile Formula HOAT (Hybrid Organic Additive Technology) or equivalent.

-- Mix a minimum solution of 50% HOAT engine coolant (antifreeze) and distilled water.
-Use higher concentrations (not to exceed 70%) if temperatures below -34°F (-37°C) are anticipated. - Use only high purity water such as distilled or deionized water when mixing the water/engine coolant (antifreeze) solution.
+- We recommend using MOPAR® Antifreeze/Coolant 10 Year/150,000 Mile Formula OAT (Organic Additive Technology). - Mix a minimum solution of 50% OAT engine coolant and distilled water.
+Use higher concentrations (not to exceed 70%) if temperatures below -34° F (-37° C) are anticipated. - Use only high purity water such as distilled or deionized water when mixing the water/engine coolant (antifreeze) solution.
 The use of lower quality water will reduce the amount of corrosion protection in the engine cooling system.